utelecon/utelecon.github.io/en/improvement/index.md

 Additionally, more contents will be uploaded soon such as a good use of online classes and case studies drawn from the online classes in 2020AY.
 We will keep it up to date so please check this page regularly.

-For those who have not prepared for using the information system, firstly access [Getting Ready for Online Classes (For Staff)](/en/faculty_members/).
+For those who have not prepared for using the information system, firstly access [Getting Ready for ICT Systems (For Faculty Members)](/en/faculty_members/).

 ## Sharing Good Practices